Abdülhak Hâmid Tarhan: Early years

-Abdülhak Hâmid Tarhan was born Abdülhak Hâmid on January 2, 1852, in Bebek, Constantinople.
-He is the grandson of Abdulhak Molla, a poet and physician at the court of Sultan Abdul Hamid II.
+Abdülhak Hâmid Tarhan was born Abdülhak Hâmid on January 2, 1852, in Bebek, Istanbul.
 His father was Hayrullah Efendi, a historian and ambassador.
 His mother, Münteha Hanım, was Circassian.
+He was the grandson of Abdulhak Molla, a poet and physician at the court of Sultan Abdul Hamid II.
 Abdulhak Hâmid took private lessons from Yanyalı Tahsin Hoca and Edremitli Bahaddin Hoca while attending secondary school.
-In August 1863 he went to Paris, France with his brother Nasuhi, the workplace of his father.
+In August 1863 he went to Paris, France with his brother Nasuhi, where his father had been posted.
 He continued his education there for one and a half years.
 After he returned to Istanbul, he enrolled in a French education school and worked in a translation office to advance his French.
 One year later, he followed his father, who was appointed to the Ottoman Embassy in Tehran, Iran.
 He studied the Persian language for more than one year as well as Arabic and Persian poetry.
 Following his father's death in 1867, he returned to Istanbul and entered civil service.
+After his entrance he enrolled in school.

 Professional life

 After he came in contact with prominent literary personalities, Abdulhak Hâmid wrote his first prose Macera-yı Aşk (Love Affair) depicting his memoirs in Tehran.
 In 1871, he married Fatma.

-Entered the service of foreign affairs, he was appointed in 1876 to the Ottoman Embassy in Paris, where he had the opportunity to learn the French literature.
+Entering the foreign affairs service, he was appointed in 1876 to the Ottoman Embassy in Paris, where he had the opportunity to learn about French literature.

-In 1878, his first brush with controversy occurred on the publishing of his play Nesteren in Paris.
-It depicted a rebellion against a tyrannical ruler, and the actual ruler of Turkey at that time, Sultan Abdul Hamid II was so upset by it that he had the playwright fired from his government job.
+In 1878, he had his first brush with controversy following the publishing of his play Nesteren in Paris.
+It depicted a rebellion against a tyrannical ruler, and the actual ruler of Turkey at that time, Sultan Abdul Hamid II was so upset by it that he had the playwright suspended from his government job.

-He was appointed in 1881 to Poti, Georgia, in 1882 to Volos, Greece and in 1883 to Bombay, India.
-Due to illness of his wife, the family left India in 1885.
-On their way to Istanbul, his wife Fatma died in Beirut, then in the Ottoman Empire.
-She was buried there that inspired him to write his poem Makber (The Grave), which later became very popular.
+Returning to the foreign affairs service, he was appointed in 1881 to Poti, Georgia, in 1882 to Volos, Greece and in 1883 to Bombay, India.
+Due to his wife's illness, the family left India in 1885.
+On their way to Istanbul, his wife Fatma died in Beirut (then part of the Ottoman Empire).
+She was buried there with the experience inspiring him to write his poem Makber (The Grave), which later became very popular.